Mount Rainier National Park is the most popular park in the state.

 You pass Cougar Falls and head south around Backbone Ridge, then back north through the Stevens Canyon Entrance.

 Grove of the Patriarchs trail is a great hike through some old growth forest.
-Heading north the road goes past the Shriner Peak Lookout trailhead.
+Heading north the road goes past the Shriner Peak Lookout, an out-and-back trail.